RobDWaller/robdwaller.github.io/_posts/2020-06-13-how-write-tests-deno.md

 <img src="/assets/img/deno-test-fail.PNG" alt="Example of Deno test fail output" />

 There is no concept of NPM, Node Modules or package.json in Deno, which is a good thing.
-Instead you can import modules directly from local or remote locations within files.
+Instead you import modules directly from local or remote locations within files.
 In this case we import the `assert()` method from the remote asserts module located at `https://deno.land/std/testing/asserts.ts`.

 But this is where things become a little hazy, and developers need to be careful.
-All of Deno's core features, including the asserts module are held under the `std` namespace.
+All of Deno's core features, including the asserts module, are held under the `std` namespace.
 And this namespace is currently unstable, as of writing we're on version 0.56.
 This means the test modules like the asserts module are not feature complete, will have bugs and are subject to change at short notice.
 My personal view is it is possible to write stable tests in Deno but there is more work to do in this area and developers should consider the lack stability before they write their tests.

 The [asserts module](https://deno.land/std/testing/asserts.ts) makes nine assertion methods available for use: